s-r-e-e-r-a-j/ZeroTrace/README.md

 # ZeroTrace

-**ZeroTrace** is an ethical hacking tool made using Python.
-It helps you stay anonymous online by routing all your traffic through the Tor network.
-Using this tool, **no one can track your real IP address**.
+ZeroTrace is a powerful ethical hacking tool for anonymization, developed in Python.
+It helps you stay anonymous online by routing all of your system’s network traffic—not just browser traffic—through the Tor network.
+As a result, tracking your online activity, IP address, and location becomes extremely difficult.

 ---